aman-godara/Projects/Artificial Intelligence/Neural Networks/Traffic/README.md

 Move your terminal to the traffic folder.
 Run the traffic.py using Terminal through the command python traffic.py gtsrb

-GTSRB stand for German Traffic Sign Reserve Benchmark[http://benchmark.ini.rub.de/?section=gtsrb&subsection=news]
+GTSRB stand for The German Traffic Sign Recognition Benchmark [http://benchmark.ini.rub.de/?section=gtsrb&subsection=news]